 - Here at New Pastures Primary, we put a high priority on developing independence.
 This begins in the Foundation 1 with a visual timetable which helps the children to know what is happening throughout the session.
-Independence is also promoted during the session with activities such as: self-registration, choosing their own activities in plan-do-review, putting their own coat on and off and washing their hands properly after using the toilet (this is with lots of coaching and support). - In Foundation 2 the children are taught how to dress and undress themselves for P.E.
-They choose their own snack at playtime and are given jobs such as taking the register to the office. - Children continue to be encouraged to be independent and active learners through school from the dinner hall, where they are encouraged to use a knife and fork to assessing their own learning.
+Independence is also promoted during the session with activities such as: self-registration, choosing their own activities in plan-do-review, putting their own coat on and off and washing their hands properly after using the toilet (this is with lots of coaching and support). - In Foundation 2 the children are taught how to dress and undress themselves for P.E. and after outdoor day.
+They choose their own snack at playtime and collect their own lunch at dinner time. - Children continue to be encouraged to be independent and active learners through school from the dinner hall, where they are encouraged to use a knife and fork to assessing their own learning.
 Visual time timetables are continued to be used as long as the child needs it. - We value and celebrate each child being able to express their views on all aspects of school life.
-This is usually carried out through the School Council. - Lessons have learning objectives which are differentiated for the children's abilities, they will assess their own work according to their objective. - Subject leaders involve children in discussions about particular subjects in school, what they like about these subjects and how they could be improved.
+This is usually carried out through the School Council. - Lessons have learning objectives which are adapted for the children's abilities, they will assess their own work according to their objective. - Subject leaders involve children in discussions about particular subjects in school, what they like about these subjects and how they could be improved.